SALVADORI MT-REX™ Product Announcement

 The cutting unit performs tire downsizing with a uniquely designed 1.5 meter length blade profile operated by high pressure double effect oil hydraulic cylinders.

 The cutting depth and speed are customizable based upon tire geometry, tread dimensions and other parameters.
 This enables operators to select the optimum size downsized tire chunks while maximizing cutting speed.
+The cutting blades have been designed to be quickly and easily removed for maintenance and replacement. |

 Conveying